 - ¾ teaspoon salt

-- In a large bowl, combine the strawberries, rhubarb, cornstarch, sugar, apple cider vinegar, and salt.
-Pour mixture into a 9x13 baking dish or 8x8 baking dish if halving recipe.
+In a large bowl, combine filling ingredients and pour into a 9x13 baking dish or 8x8 baking dish if halving recipe.

-- For the topping, combine the flour, cornmeal, oats, sugar, and salt.
+For the topping, combine the topping ingredients in a bowl.
 Using a fork, a pastry cutter, or your fingers, mash the butter into the flour until it is mostly incorporated.

 Sprinkle the topping evenly over the fruit covering it completely.
 Bake in middle rack of oven for 1 hour.
 The top should be golden brown and the fruit should be bubbling around the edges.